Zookeeper and Animal Trainer

 Are there any animals normally found in zoos that, in your opinion, are more trouble than it's worth to keep them there?

-Asked by Hammartime over 11 years ago
+Asked by Hammartime about 12 years ago

 Hi Hammertime, and thanks for the question.
 I've been giving this one a lot of thought, and my personal opinion is that large saltwater creatures (whales, sharks, whale sharks, etc.) are definitely the hardest to maintain in human care.
 Saltwater environments are incredibly hard to replicate, so the saltwater must be tested nearly constantly to ensure the right pH levels and such.
 Additionally, large animals need even larger enclosures--plus lots of enrichment and diversity--so their care becomes costly very quickly.
 That being said, I still think my answer to your question is no. I believe these animals are still worth the trouble.
 If they can be housed safely and comfortably, I think their presence is jaw-dropping enough to inspire visitors to care about the ocean in ways others animals probably can't.
 Think about the Monterey Bay Aquarium in California.
 They periodically house Great Whites before releasing them back into the wild, and visitors come from all across the country to see these sharks up close.
 Once visitors have been given the opportunity to get to know these animals, their respect and empathy toward them grows exponentially.
 And like that great quote from B. Dioum says, “In the end, we will conserve only what we love.
 We will love only what we understand.
 We will understand only what we are taught.”